La Palma Your Hand

 Enjoy the wide dirt trail as you pass under willows and oaks, alongside a currently dry lakebed.
 At the halfway point (the southernmost portion of the park) you’ll reach a looming ridge with views over the 90-acre space that once was a reservoir.
 Take a short side trail on your right to reach the highest point of the park.
 Here the oil derrick pumps contrast with the views of surrounding suburbia.

 Head east along the ridge and then descend north; take time to explore the branching trails through the creekbed’s riparian flora.
 Finally, take the wide path that borders the eastern edge of the park.
 This leads you back to the trailhead.

-Bonus Mead: Hop in the car for less than 10 minutes to get to Honeypot Meadery, currently a pickup-only spot that offers the perfect sweet (and yes alcoholic) treat for your autumn adventure.
+Bonus Mead: Hop in the car for less than 10 minutes to get to Honeypot Meadery to enjoy the perfect sweet (and yes alcoholic) treat for your autumn adventure.
 We like Prelude, their traditional orange blossom mead, and Knuckles, a unique cyser (apple is added!), but they also have cider.
-Don’t leave without also stopping at All American Brew Works next door, which currently has outdoor seating ... and great beer!
+Don’t leave without also stopping at All American Brew Works next door, which has outdoor seating ... and great beer!
 Make a beeline for Yorba Linda!

 To get to the Yorba Linda Lakebed Park trailhead, take the CA-90 to Yorba Linda and exit Yorba Linda Blvd. east.
 Take the first right on Lakeview Ave, and after 0.6 mile turn left at Buena Vista Ave.
 Park here; the trailhead is on your immediate right.
 Dog-friendly!